bunfloof/CSE150/Final Project Implementing a Simple Router bf7f3c3006f3429d9b05112fc6358745.md

 published: No

-The assignment's requirements involve creating a complex network topology within Mininet, consisting of several hosts and switches, each with their respective IP addresses and connections.
-Here's a comprehensive analysis of the implementation and verification of these requirements.
+The assignment's requirements involve creating a simple network topology within Mininet, consisting of several hosts and switches, each with their respective IP addresses and connections.

+Here's a comprehensive analysis of the implementation and verification of these requirements:

 ### Devices are successfully created